Donggala Regency: Administrative districts

 The Dongala Regency is divided into sixteen districts (kecamatan).
 These are physically divided into two non-contiguous sections, lying to the west and to the east of the Palu River Valley respectively, and separated from each other by Palu city and the Sigi Regency.
 The first (southern) section comprises five districts, of which the northern Banawa and Banawa Tengah (together known as Donggala town) were the areas most grievously inundated by the 2018 earthquake and tsunami.
 The second (northern) section comprises eleven districts, stretching south to north along the west coast of Sulawesi's northern peninsula.

-These districts are tabulated below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates of population as at mid 2024.
+These districts are tabulated below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates of population as of mid-2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 158 rural desa and 9 urban kelurahan - the latter all in Banawa District), and its postal codes.